Reaction to Michael Vlerick's “Better Than Our Nature? Evolution and Moral Realism, Justification and Progress.”

 And then the article throws reason into the gap thus created, or should I say organised… or —shoulded into place.
 The urge to should and get stuff organised is strong in all of us.

-A list of reaction to more evolution~morality papers and chapters and stuff can be found at Reactions to papers on evolution~morality.
+A list of reactions to more evolution~morality papers and chapters and stuff can be found at Reactions to papers on evolution~morality.